Ulcer Index

 risk-free return and a risky investment, the slope of the line is equal

-to the Martin Ratio.
+to the Ulcer Performance Index.
 As with the Sharpe Ratio, if an investment lies above the line joining

 the risk-free return with the S&P 500, the investment is "beating the